Timebutt/magicq-manual/docs/intensity-levels.md

     </p>
 </div>
 <div class="section">
-    ## 8.8.&nbsp;Using gel colours in the Intensity Window
+    ## 8.8.
+Using gel colours in the Intensity Window
     <p>
         Programming time is significantly improved by making use of the gel colour facility built into the console.
 Assigning a colour to each dimmer is quick and easy and then enables the programming of scenes based on colours.
 In the Intensity Window the dimmers can